 Gyeranjjim (계란찜) is a Korean savory egg custard dish.
 Gyeran means eggs, and jjim refers to a steamed dish.
 Eggs are also called dalgyal (달걀) in Korean, so this dish is also called dalgyaljjim (달걀찜).
 It’s a popular side dish for breakfast, lunch, and dinner both at home and restaurants.
 Gyeranjjim is so quick and easy to make that I often add it to a meal at the last minute.

-To thin the eggs and enhance the flavor, I usually use anchovy broth.
+In order to thin the eggs and enhance the flavor, I usually use anchovy broth.
 You can certainly use water or any other broth such as dashima broth or vegetable broth.
 For a silky, custard-like texture, I use 1/4 cup liquid for each egg.
 Adjust to your taste.

 How to steam the eggs